Théo van Rysselberghe: Impressionism

-Rysselberghe influenced the work of his friend Omer Coppens away from realism towards indigenous impressionism and painted at least one portrait of him in oils.
+Rysselberghe influenced the work of his friend Omer Coppens from realism toward indigenous impressionism and painted at least one portrait of him in oils.

 Because of his growing ties with the Parisian art scene, Octave Maus sent Rysselberghe as a talent scout to Paris to look out for new talent for the next exhibitions of Les XX.

 Neo-impressionism

 He discovered the pointillist technique when he saw Georges Seurat's La Grande Jatte at the eighth impressionist exhibition in Paris in 1886.
-Together with Henry Van de Velde, Georges Lemmen, Xavier Mellery, Willy Schlobach and Alfred William Finch and Anna Boch he "imported" this style to Belgium.
+Together with Henry Van de Velde, Georges Lemmen, Xavier Mellery, Willy Schlobach, Alfred William Finch, and Anna Boch, he "imported" this style to Belgium.
 Seurat was invited to the next salon of Les XX in Brussels in 1887.
 But there his La Grande Jatte was heavily criticized by the art critics as "incomprehensible gibberish applied to the noble art of painting".

 Théo van Rysselberghe abandoned realism and became an adept of pointillism.
 This brought him sometimes in heavy conflict with James Ensor.
 In 1887 van Rysselberghe already experimented with this style, as can be seen in his Madame Oscar Ghysbrecht (1887) and Madame Edmond Picard (1887).
-While staying in summer 1887 a few weeks with Eugène Boch (brother of Anna Boch) in Batignolles, near Paris, he met several painters from the Parisian scene such as Sisley, Signac, Degas and especially Henri de Toulouse-Lautrec.
+While staying in summer 1887 a few weeks with Eugène Boch (brother of Anna Boch) in Batignolles, near Paris, he met several painters from the Parisian scene such as Sisley, Signac, Degas, and Henri de Toulouse-Lautrec.
 He appreciated especially the talent of Toulouse-Lautrec.
 His portrait Pierre-Marie Olin (1887) closely resembles the style of Toulouse-Lautrec of that time.
-He managed to invite several of them, including Signac, Forain, and Toulouse-Lautrec to the next exhibition of Les XX.
+He managed to invite several of them--including Signac, Forain, and Toulouse-Lautrec--to the next exhibition of Les XX.

 Third trip to Morocco

 In December 1887 he was invited, together with Edmond Picard, to accompany a Belgian economic delegation to Meknès, Morocco.
 During these three months he made many color pencil sketches.
 He also drew a portrait of the sultan Hassan I. Back in Brussels, he started painting his impressions, relying on his photos, notes and sketches.
 His Nomad encampment (1887) is probably his first neo-impressionist work.
 In the Caravan in the mountains past Schliat, the influence of Seurat is unmistakable.
 His Gate of Mansour-El-Hay in Meknès (1887) and Morocco (the great souk) (1887) are also painted in pointillist style, but still with short strokes and not with points.
 These are among the rare pointillist paintings of Morocco.
 When he had finished these paintings, he stopped completely with this Moroccan period in his life.

-He now turned to portraiture, resulting in a series of remarkable neo-impressionist portraits.
+He turned to portraiture, resulting in a series of remarkable neo-impressionist portraits.